 DEP may conduct an interagency meeting with other agencies that received a post-certification submittal.
 The purpose of such an interagency meeting shall be for the agencies with regulatory jurisdiction over the matters addressed in the post-certification submittal to discuss whether compliance with these Conditions has been provided.
-Failure of DEP to conduct an interagency meeting or failure of any agency to attend an interagency meeting shall not be grounds for DEP to withhold a determination of compliance with these COC nor to delay the timeframes for review established by these Conditions.
+Failure of DEP to conduct an interagency meeting or failure of any agency to attend an interagency meeting shall not be grounds for DEP to withhold a determination of compliance with these Conditions nor to delay the timeframes for review established by these Conditions.
 At DEP’s request, the Licensee shall conduct a field inspection with the agency representative in conjunction with the interagency meeting.